mhseptiadi/opa/README.md

 kubectl apply -f ./deploy.yaml
 ```

 This opa service should be deployed on the same kube with opa implementation service.
 Then opa implementation service will be able to access the opa service internally.
+We do not need to expose opa server as update on opa (like updating policy) can be triggered from opa implementation service.

 For opa implementation on python see https://github.com/mhseptiadi/opa-py